This blog post is the fifth article in a six-part series on Jenkins configuration as code.

 We also generate a Json schema so your IDE or favorite YAML editor can help you write this configuration.

-We plan to provide more tools to help end-users write their configuration and check it is valid before it actually gets applied to the Jenkins master, or to assist editing with IDE support.
-In the meantime, Jenkins configuration as code provides a check REST API so you can dry-run a configuration file on your master before it gets applied.
+We plan to provide more tools to help end-users write their configuration and check it is valid before it actually gets applied to the Jenkins controller, or to assist editing with IDE support.
+In the meantime, Jenkins configuration as code provides a check REST API so you can dry-run a configuration file on your controller before it gets applied.

 Ok, so what’s next?